 So, while the biology of our era is proud of its firm foundations in the "hard" sciences (those amenable to mathematical rigor), the physics in which it is rooted is the classical physics of Darwin's day.
-"It is most ironic that today's perceived conjunction between physics and biology, so fervidly embraced by biology in the name of unification, so deeply entrenched in a philosophy of naive reductionism, should have come long past the time when the physical hypotheses on which it rests have been abandoned by the physicists."16 galaxies, a billion, billion stars-and also the earth, teeming with exuberant life?
+"It is most ironic that today's perceived conjunction between physics and biology, so fervidly embraced by biology in the name of unification, so deeply entrenched in a philosophy of naive reductionism, should have come long past the time when the physical hypotheses on which it rests have been abandoned by the physicists."1

+There is still, of course, the sense that science should be a unified structure: "How does nature encompass and mold a billion galaxies, a billion, billion stars-and also the earth, teeming with exuberant life?
 New insights into how nature operates come from parallel advances in particle physics and in molecular biology; advances that make it possible to examine fundamental physical and biological processes side by side.
-The resulting stereoscopic view deep into the past reveals a previously hidden, unifying logic in nature: its paradigm for construction."17
+The resulting stereoscopic view deep into the past reveals a previously hidden, unifying logic in nature: its paradigm for construction."2